hdctambien/JEMGrader/README.md

 ## Usage

-All you need to use this project are the jar files from the `/dist` folder, java installed on your machine, and access to the command line.
+All you need to use this project are the jar files from the `/dist` folder, java installed on your machine, and assess to the command line.

 ### JUnit Requirements